Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 A conversion rate is the percentage of visitors who complete the desired action you want them to take.
 For example, you may want them to sign up for a service, complete a form, or purchase a product or service.

-The conversion rate can get a bit tricky if a person can convert on each session (visit) to your site.
+The conversion rate can get tricky if a person can convert to your site on each session (visit).
 In that case, divide the number of conversions by the number of unique sessions (the number of unique times a site visitor came to your site).

 And, if you sell a subscription to a digital product, product, or service, divide the number of conversions by the number of visitors.